How to Roast MeatRoasting is one of the easiest ways there is to cook a large cut of meat, whether it's beef, pork or lamb.

 - While you're waiting for the roast to rest, you can prepare a sauce.
 Here's a list of sauces for beef and pork.
 Alternately, you can make a simple velouté sauce by whisking the pan drippings and some additional stock into a butter-flour roux.

-- A meat thermometer (the kind you leave in the roast while cooking) is better for roasting than an instant-read thermometer because the instant-read type requires you to poke a new hole every time you measure the roast's temperature.
+- A meat thermometer (the kind you leave in the roast while cooking) is better than an instant-read thermometer when you're roasting a big piece of meat because the instant-read type requires you to poke a new hole every time you measure the roast's temperature.
 An electronic meat thermometer can be programmed to beep when the meat hits the target temperature.

 - Beef and lamb are medium rare when the internal temperature of the roast has reached 135°F; medium is 140°-145°F. Pork should be cooked to 145°F. Veal is usually served medium (145°-150°F) or medium-well (155°F).